TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sbl_can_uniflash.md

-# SBL CAN {#EXAMPLES_DRIVERS_SBL_CAN}
+# SBL CAN UNIFLASH {#EXAMPLES_DRIVERS_SBL_CAN_UNIFLASH}

 [TOC]

 # Introduction

-This bootloader does SOC initializations and attempts to boot a multicore appimage received over CAN via custom-made protocol (see below).
-The image file is sent using a python script (See \ref CAN_BOOTLOADER_PYTHON_SCRIPT).
-Once image is received, the SBL then parses it, splits it into RPRCs for each core applicable.
-Each core is then initialized, RPRC image is loaded, entry points are set and the core is released from reset.
-For more on bootflow/bootloaders, please refer \ref BOOTFLOW_GUIDE
+This is a flash-writer application which can boot the application as well.
+This works in conjunction with the can_uniflash.py python script.
+It uses bootloader APIs to do basic SOC initialization required to be able to flash binaries to the QSPI flash.
+Like other SBLs, this is also booted by the ROM bootloader.

+Once the example starts running it attempts to receive files via CAN interface and process them in a loop.
+Once it receives a file (this is sent by the can_uniflash.py script), it finds out what to do with the received file from the file header.
+This can be primarily used for Flashing the received file at the given offset.

 \imageStyle{am263x_sbl_can_uniflash_process.PNG,width:60%}
 \image html am263x_sbl_can_uniflash_process.PNG MCAN SBL CAN UNIFLASH Process

 This bootloader runs in two steps:
-- Flashing the SBL CAN at offset 0x0 (Setup the EVM in UART Boot Mode)
+- Flashing the SBL CAN UNIFLASH at offset 0x0 (Setup the EVM in UART Boot Mode)
-- Running the python script (See \ref CAN_BOOTLOADER_PYTHON_SCRIPT) for sending the application image file.
+- Running the can_uniflash.py python script for sending the application image file.
 (Setup the EVM in QSPI Boot Mode)

-\imageStyle{am263x_sbl_can_flow.png,width:15%}
+\imageStyle{am263x_sbl_can_uniflash_flow.png,width:15%}
-\image html am263x_sbl_can_flow.png MCAN SBL CAN Flow Overview
+\image html am263x_sbl_can_uniflash_flow.png MCAN SBL CAN UNIFLASH Flow Overview

 # Protocol
 A simple custom made protocol is created for communication between the Host Machine and the Board.
 Messages between a CAN bootloader host and the target use a simple command and acknowledge